aka ''Cosmic Baton Girl Comet-san" is a Magical Girl

 - Verbal Tic: Rababou says "-bou" after all his sentences.

 - "Well Done, Daughter" Girl: A mild case with Meteor.
 In reality, her mother actually wanted her to develop her own strong personality and ability to decide for herself, so she could be a strong queen.

-- Wise Beyond Their Years: Mild case with Comet, but definitely strong with Shun Imagawa.
+- Wise Beyond Their Years: A mild case with Comet.
+A stronger example with Shun Imagawa.